Rising-Stars-by-Sunshine/Lareina/Code/Readme.md

 ![data query step 5.](step5.png)
 ### Copy and paste the link which show in the step 4 to a new tab.
 Scroll down to the bottom of the page, find the dataset that you are seeking for and then download it to your laptop.

-# Project Title

-## Data Query Process

-This section outlines the pseudocode for the data query process in our project.
+## The pseudocode for the data query process

 ### Pseudocode